HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 - `-type`: Allows you to specify whether it's a file or directory you're searching for.
 I used `f` as that indicates we're searching for a file.
 - `-size`: Allows you to specify the size of the file.
 I followed this with `1033c` which means it is 1033 bytes in size.
-- `-! -executable`: Used to only output files that are not executable.
+- `-! -executable`: This is used to only output files that are not executable.

 With this information we can now use the following command to search for the file: